abhisha1991/w251_hw11/README.md

 ### 5. Based on what you observed, what conclusions can you draw about the different parameters and their values?

+I think the important call out was that in this example, changing the number of neural layers and most importantly the activation function - helped improve the model performance.
+The other parameters may be used for even more fine tuning, but primary importance needs to be given to the architecture itself!

 ### 6. What is the purpose of the epsilon value?